MakeshVineeth/world_clock/README.md

-# world_clock
+# Flutter Clock

-A new Flutter project.
+A Simple Flutter project to display World Clocks dynamically from WorldTimeAPI and retrieve flags using CountryFlagsAPI.

 ## Getting Started